tkintscher/Gandi-DNS-Updater/README.md

 `systemd` timers:

   * Edit `gandi-update.sh` to your needs.
-  * In `gandi-update.service` change the `WorkingDirectory` path to the checkout directory.
+  * In `gandi-update.service` change the path in `ExecStart` to the checkout directory.
   * Link the files to systemd's config:
     ```bash
     mkdir -p $HOME/.config/systemd/user